Kokopelli: Origins and development

 Kokopelli is one of the most easily recognized figures found in the petroglyphs and pictographs of the Southwest.
 The earliest known petroglyph of the figure dates to about 1000 AD.
 The Spanish missionaries in the area convinced the Hopi craftsmen to usually omit the phallus from their representations of the figure.
 As with most kachinas, the Hopi Kokopelli was often represented by a human dancer.

 A similar humpbacked figure is found in artifacts of the Mississippian culture of the United States southeast.
-Between approximately 1200 to 1400 AD, water vessels were crafted in the shape of a humpbacked woman.
+Between approximately 1200 to 1400, water vessels were crafted in the shape of a humpbacked woman.
 These forms may represent a cultural heroine or founding ancestor, and may also reflect concepts related to the life-giving blessings of water and fertility.